aishaaniadvik/Recipe-Finder/README.md

   or
 - git clone https://github.com/aishaaniadvik/Recipe-Finder
 - run the Application by hitting url: http://localhost/Recipe-Finder/
-- Select a ingredients csv file, csv file must be in the format (item, amount, unit, useBy).
+- Select a ingredient csv file, csv file must be in the format (item, amount, unit, useBy).
 Ingredient csv file is present in Recipe-Finder/templates
 - Select a recipe json file having recipe name and ingredients json object as below.
 Recipe File is present in Recipe-Finder/templates
    [{ "name": "grilled cheese on toast", "ingredients": [{"item":"bread", "amount":"2", "unit":"slices" }] }]